 After Red Bull defeated Mercedes 11-8 on poles in 2013, expect a new team to get one in 2014.
 Ferrari of course is a top contender for one.

-13. Williams Will Score More Than Five Points By The European Season Starts
+13. Williams Will Score More Than Five Points By the Start of the European Season

 With the addition of Felipe Massa, he and Valterri Bottas will pick up Williams after a dreadful 2013.